 Briant Rubidor grows up to a maximum of 7′ high.
 It holds variegated yellow and green foliage while its blooms appear deep burgundy red.

-Polka comes from a medium-sized variety reaching a maximum height of five feet.
+Polka comes from a medium-sized variety reaching a maximum height of 5′ feet tall.
 It blooms throughout late summer and into the early autumn.
 Its pink flowers contain yellow centers.

-Eyecatcher hails from a dwarf variety growing only two feet high.
+Eyecatcher hails from a dwarf variety growing only 2′ feet tall.
 It features boldly contrasting variegated foliage and stunning deep red flowers appearing in great abundance late in the springtime.

-My Monet is a very small and compact dwarf variety growing only eighteen inches high and spreads only two feet.
+My Monet is a very small and compact dwarf variety growing only 18″ inches high and spreads only 2′ feet.
 It bears striking leaves and flowers.
-The leaves look variegated in shades of white, green and rose while its flowers, a delicate shade of pink.
+The leaves look variegated in shades of white, green, and rose while its flowers are a delicate shade of pink.

 On the other hand, the Sonic Bloom Red appears as another reblooming cultivar with bright red flowers.

 Other notable Weigela tree varieties to round out your plant collection include Spilled Wine, Midnight Wine, the Czechmark Sunny Side Up.

 Considerations When To Add Weigela To Your Yard Or Garden

 In addition to the size, bloom colors, and blooming habits of the plants, keep in mind a number of things when considering adding one of these delightful bushes to your yard or garden.